Semidiscrete optimal transport with unknown costs: Stochastic approximation: technical analysis

 \subsection{Properties of the objective}

 We establish two technical results concerning the smoothness of the objective $\mathbb{E}\left(F\left(g,X\right)\right)$.
 The proof techniques will be used again later on, in Section \ref{sec:unknown}, where these properties will be generalized to the setting of unknown cost functions.
+We will assume Assumption \ref{a1new} throughout, denoting by $\kappa'_1,...,\kappa'_4$ the constants obtained from Lemma \ref{a1}.